Functions

 Key Notes

-• In JavaScript, you can define a function using the function keyword or arrow function syntax.
+- In JavaScript, you can define a function using the

-• Arrow functions provide a more concise way to define functions introduced in ES6.
+keyword syntax includes the function name, parameters, and function body. - Arrow functions provide a more concise way to define functions introduced in ES6.

 3. What are arguments and parameters in a function?